-Transmission peaks are aligned with the two annual rainy seasons which take place from March to May and from September to November.6
+Transmission peaks are aligned with the two annual rainy seasons, which take place from March to May and from September to November.

 Malaria in pregnancy

-Although prevalence of exposure to malaria infection during pregnancy was 30% or more and maternal anaemia exceeded 40%, protection against malaria during pregnancy has been low: The proportion of pregnant women who received two of doses of intermittent preventive treatment during their last pregnancy in the last two years was at 45% for 2017.6 According to the 2016 DHS data only 8% of pregnant women received three doses of IPTp in comparison to 17.2% recorded by the 2014-2015 MIS survey.6
+Although prevalence of exposure to malaria infection during pregnancy was 30% or more and maternal anaemia exceeded 40%, protection against malaria during pregnancy has historically been low.
+Between 2016 and 2018, however, the proportion of pregnant women who received two of doses of intermittent preventive treatment during their last pregnancy in the last two years increased from 46% to 72%, and the proportion who received three or more doses increased from 17% to 41%.

 Health services administrative levels

 There are four levels of health administration: national, regional, district and county.
-Uganda counts among the countries where care seeking in private sector facilities is among the highest with 45% of the population seeking care from private sector facilities.6
+Uganda counts among the countries where care seeking in private sector facilities is among the highest.
+In 2018, approximately 59 percent of patients reported first seeking treatment in the private sector.

-Survey data also reveals that severe anaemia (mostly due to malaria) continues to be a public health problem in Uganda.7 For severe malaria in pregnancy, intravenous artesunate is recommended as the first-line treatment and quinine as the alternative.6 All malaria in pregnancy cases are noted in antenatal care registers and reported in health management information system platforms such as District Health and Information Systems databases.6 The Integrated Management of Malaria curriculum includes management of uncomplicated and severe malaria, management of malaria in pregnancy, and parasite-based diagnosis with rapid diagnostic tests or microscopy, including how to manage a patient with fever and a negative rapid diagnostic test (RDT) or microscopy result.6
+Survey data also reveals that severe anaemia (mostly due to malaria) continues to be a public health problem in Uganda.
+For severe malaria in pregnancy, intravenous artesunate is recommended as the first-line treatment and quinine as the alternative.
+All malaria in pregnancy cases are noted in antenatal care registers and reported in health management information system platforms such as District Health and Information Systems databases.
+The Integrated Management of Malaria curriculum includes management of uncomplicated and severe malaria, management of malaria in pregnancy, and parasite-based diagnosis with rapid diagnostic tests or microscopy, including how to manage a patient with fever and a negative rapid diagnostic test (RDT) or microscopy result.

-The World Health Organisation Global Malaria Programme has developed an easily adaptable repository structure in District Health Information Systems2, with guidance on relevant data elements and indicators, their definitions and computation to cover key thematic areas.
-So far, work to develop these databases has started in Gambia, Ghana, Mozambique, Nigeria, Uganda and the United Republic of Tanzania.1
+The World Health Organisation’s Global Malaria Programme has developed an easily adaptable repository structure in District Health Information Systems , with guidance on relevant data elements and indicators, their definitions and computation to cover key thematic areas.
+So far, work to develop these databases has started in Gambia, Ghana, Mozambique, Nigeria, Uganda and the United Republic of Tanzania.

 Health workers at all levels (including the private sector) were trained in integrated management of malaria (IMM) in 102 of 112 districts (10,500 HWs), including training in the management of severe malaria.
 Clinical audits for severe malaria were performed in 34 of 112 districts.